wg-perception/libmv/README.md

     ./bin/tests/sfm_tests

-Note 1: the test case *Sfm_simple_pipeline.backyard* takes times, so it can be skipped using *gtest* options:
+_Note 1_: the test case *Sfm_simple_pipeline.backyard* takes times, so it can be skipped using *gtest* options:

     make
     cd bin-opt
     ./bin/tests/sfm_tests --gtest_filter=-Sfm_simple_pipeline.backyard

-Note 2: if you want to see the data with blender, take a look at:
+_Note 2_: if you want to see the data with blender, take a look at:

     blender ./src/libmv_opencv/testdata/cv/sfm/backyard.blend